psycopg/psycopg/docs/advanced/async.rst

 .. code:: python

-    async with await psycopg3.AsyncConnection.connect() as aconn:
+    async with await psycopg.AsyncConnection.connect() as aconn:
         async with aconn.cursor() as cur:
             await cur.execute(...)